randompi/cui-bot-apiai/README.md

 ## Code Organization
 The entry point for the bot is [app.py](bot/app.py) which is responsible for collecting environment variables like log level and slack token, and creating/starting a SlackBot instance from [slack_bot.py](bot/slack_bot.py).

-The `slack_bot.py` module implements an interface that is needed to run a multi-team bot using the Beep Boop Resource API client, by implementing an interface that includes `start()` and `stop()` methods and a function that spawns new instances of your bot: `spawn_bot`.
-It is the main run loop of your bot instance that will listen to a particular Slack team's RTM events, and dispatch them to the `event_handler`.
+The [slack_bot.py](bot/slack_bot.py) module implements an interface that is needed to run a multi-team bot using the Beep Boop Resource API client, by implementing an interface that includes `start()` and `stop()` methods and a function that spawns new instances of your bot: `spawn_bot`.
+It is the main run loop of the bot instance that will listen to a particular Slack team's RTM events, and dispatch them to the [event_handler.py](bot/event_handler.py) module.

 If you want to add or change an event that the bot responds (e.g. when the bot is mentioned, when the bot joins a channel, when a user types a message, etc.), you can modify the `_handle_by_type` method in `event_handler.py`.